tungeric/rails-backend-practice/README.md

 ## How to use
 Once the repo is cloned, run `rails s` to run the server.
 You can then run the program against tests.
+Note that this application uses PostgreSQL, so make sure that is running as well.

 ## Decision making process